Regular Show: Mordecai and Rigby in 8-Bit Land: Reception

-Regular Show: Mordecai and Rigby in 8-Bit Land garnered "generally unfavorable" reviews according to Metacritic.
+Regular Show: Mordecai and Rigby in 8-Bit Land garnered "generally unfavorable" reviews according to the review aggregation website Metacritic.
 Pocket Gamer's Mike Rose labeled it WayForward's worst product, and Lucas Sullivan of GamesRadar+ called it just as enjoyable as the free Regular Show flash games on Cartoon Network's website.
 A common point of discussion was the high difficulty, which most critics found illegitimate and affected by poor hit detection and imprecise, slippery controls.
 Rose reported that it was difficult to jump, where the playable characters "float around and regularly overshoot where you hoped to land them, making the simpliest of tasks a chore to complete".
 Bob Fekete of IGN reported several instances of getting killed by enemies off-screen and falling through platforms.
 When it came to enemies, Sullivan argued a player can die if he is "seemingly one pixel off center" of the sprite, and Electronic Gaming Monthly's Chris Holzworth wrote that jumping on a sprite from a corner was a gamble.
 He also claimed the player could still die from a pit in the horizontal platform part even if in shooter mode.
 Rose reported an glitch where an enemy died the instant it was above the playable character.

 A frequently-held opinion was that its concepts, particularly the ability to switch between gameplay modes, had potential marred by other problems that made the overall experience unenjoyable.
 Pocket Gamer's Mike Rose thought that the gameplay alteration mechanic could have added a puzzle-solving element, but the level design made it too obvious which mode to choose.
-Sullivan noted the only instance of all three styles coming together was the stages in the last world.
+Sullivan noted the only instance of all three styles coming together was the stages in the last world, and other reviewers noted that this combination of gameplay styles was more chaotic than intended.

 In general, reviewers felt Regular Show: Mordecai and Rigby in 8-Bit Land did not adequately represent the personality and humor of the original series, resulting in a bland platform game that could have had any other characters as playable; this was considered inexcusable due to involvement from the series' creator.
 To most reviewers, the game lacked an actual narrative, and the only story presented was still images with no voice acting at the beginning.
 Fekete was amused by the bosses stated that what plot there is "works well enough", while Curtis Bonds of Nintendo World Report found it "blandly written".
 Also condemned was the lack of replay value; critics reported completion within an hour, and found the extras and collectibles limited and not worth trying to obtain.